bilgino/angularforddd/README.md

 Neither domain state nor domain logic should be written as part of the client (UI controller).

 Furthermore, using business services for structural and behavioral modeling while domain models remain pure value containers is another common bad practice in Angular projects.
+Building rich domain models is a major objective in object-oriented design.

-A common practice in Angular project, where boundaries get unclear:
+A common practice in Angular projects is using feature services or the "Fat Service, Skinny Model" pattern:

 ```
 @Injectable({